Nowadays, home cooks are becoming increasingly educated about the origins of their meat.

 Another option is to braise the flank; in some cases, the flank is utilized to generate ground beef.

-Shanks, which are derived from the cow’s legs, are one of the most intriguing beef cuts and are ideal for slow cooking.
+Shanks, which are derived from the cow’s legs, is one of the most intriguing beef cuts and are ideal for slow cooking.

 Let’s look at the subprimal cuts that belong to each primal cut and how to prepare them to bring out their greatest textures and flavors now that we’ve looked at the eight primal cuts of beef.